MicrosoftDocs/azure-devops-docs/docs/billing/_shared/qa-azure-billing.md

 A:	No, you can't use the
 [Azure Free Trial](https://azure.microsoft.com/pricing/free-trial/)
-to pay for Visual Studio Marketplace purchases, which applies to VSTS, HockeyApp plans, Xamarin University, and so on.
+to pay for Visual Studio Marketplace purchases, which applies to VSTS, Xamarin University, and so on.
 Instead, set up a separate Pay-As-You-Go Azure subscription, which you can do before or during your purchase.